-Yoga nidra, or yogic sleep as it is commonly known, is an immensely powerful meditation technique, and one of the easiest yoga practices to develop and maintain.
-While the practitioner rests comfortably in savasana (corpse pose), this systematic meditation takes you through the pancha maya kosha (five layers of self), leaving you with a sense of wholeness.
+Yoga Nidra, or yogic sleep as it is commonly known, is an immensely powerful meditation technique, and one of the easiest yoga practices to develop and maintain.
+While the practitioner rests comfortably in savasana (corpse pose), this systematic meditation takes you through the kosha’s , or five layers of self , leaving you with a sense of wholeness.

 Intense vinyasa flows and long asana holds are not for everyone.
 Yoga nidra, however, is a practice that everyone, from children to seniors, can do.
 It’s easy to follow at any age.
 All that your body needs to do is lie down on the floor.
 And even if you can’t lie down on the floor, you can still do this practice seated.

-As you lie down, supported in savasana, all you have to do is follow the voice that is guiding you.
+You cannot do Yoga Nidra incorrectly.
+As you lie down, supported in the deep rest of savasana, all you need to do is follow the voice that is guiding you.
 It’s likely that you will remember certain parts of the meditation and not others.
 Every time you come to the practice you encounter a new experience—none of which is wrong.
 Falling asleep is okay too, as you will still receive benefits while the unconscious mind is absorbing the practice.

 A beautiful deep relaxation and meditation practice .
 The ancient teachings of Yoga Nidra have been lovingly brought into a modern context by American Psychologist and dedicated Yogi Richard Miller.